Trip Report: Wildlife of Panama I

 There are technically two species of white-faced capuchins.
 As is often the case, Panama, that bridge connecting the north and the south, stands as the crossroads between these and so many other species.
 The Panamanian white-faced capuchin, known as Cebus imitator is found from roughly the Panama Canal to points west up through Honduras (though primarily in Costa Rica and Panama).
 The other species of capuchin, the Columbian white-faced, or Cebus capucinus, is found east of the Panama Canal and down into Columbia and Ecuador.
 Since the days of Carl Linnaeus, the Columbian variety of this monkey has been considered a subspecies of C. imitator.
 However, recent DNA studies have revealed that these two white-faced capuchin monkeys have been genetically separated from each other for at least 2 million years, making them unique species.

 This is one of the things I love about working in Panama.
 North meets south.
 Species that evolved in one hemisphere overlap with their counterparts from the other.
 Great blue herons fish beside cocoi and agami herons, for instance.
-There is a reason that the Smithsonian has 12 different tropical research stations in this country, is currently working on around 350 different projects, and churns out an average of over 400 peer reviewed articles in scientific journals every year out of this country.
+There is a reason that the Smithsonian has 12 different tropical research stations in this country, is currently working on around 350 different projects, and churns out an average of over 400 peer reviewed articles in scientific journals every year out of here.
 And it’s why I have chosen to invest so much time and effort into exploring and learning this extraordinary place.

 After an eventful day of travel to get to the lodge, and with thunderstorms on the horizon, the first afternoon in the islands was casually spent in the mangroves discussing the use of off-camera flash.
 The prop roots of the red mangroves here play home to an array of different species of orchids which I always feel are a great way to get participants used to the concepts behind this style of photography.
 Since we don’t have to worry about the orchids going anywhere, unlike poison dart frogs, we can take our time to put into practice all the things we discussed the day before.